SABS-Group-1/pkmodelling/README.md

 ## Installing the Package

-The latest release of the package can be installed directly through by opening a console and typing:
+The latest release of the package can be installed directly by opening a console and typing:
 ```
 $ pip3 install -i https://test.pypi.org/simple/ pkmodelling-sabs-group1
 ```